Kinvey/kinvey-nodejs/README.md

     // response is the book object.
   },
   error: function(error) {
-    // error contains a message field indicating what exactly went wrong.
+    // error contains a error and description field indicating what exactly went wrong.
   }
 });
 ```